 One concern identified involves cases in which the true victim is the respondent in the protection order.
 The language in Subsection 3(b)(4) would present a problem in such a case because it would bar the true victim from obtaining an emergency order from the court determining long-term custody/parenting time that would supersede the civil protection order which was issued against the victim.
 An alternative to consider is to address this problem is to provide that an emergency order of the court with long-term custody jurisdiction can supersede the civil protection order.
-However, this approach may create a similar problem by enabling the abusive parent to obtain an interim order superseding a civil protection order giving the abused parent custody.
-Clearly, regardless of the approach used to establish a hierarchy of protection orders and long-term custody/parenting time orders, the processes are susceptible to misuse by abusive parents.
+However, this approach may create a similar problem by enabling the abusive parent to obtain an interim order superseding a civil protection order used to establish a hierarchy of protection orders and long-term custody/parenting time orders, the processes are susceptible to misuse by abusive parents.
 Consequently, communication and information sharing between the courts are critical to avoiding misuse of the process.